tomjes03/printf/README.md

 All files were created and compiled on Ubuntu 14.04.4 LTS using GCC 4.8.4

 Authors:
-Rachel Ojeba, and Thomas Jesus.
+Rachel Ojeba, and Thomas Jesus